German politician 'regrets' controversial gay chancellor remarks | DW | 26.09.2020

 Merz is a candidate for the position of chair of the center-right Christian Democrats (CDU).
 Whoever is selected for the role would likely become the party's candidate to replace Angela Merkel as chancellor.

-Critics said his reply to the online program Bild Live earlier this month was homophobic because it made an association between being gay and pedophilia.
+Critics said his reply, made in a video interview for the newspaper Bild on Sunday, was homophobic because it made an association between being gay and pedophilia.

 "There was naturally malice at work," he said of the backlash, adding that most of his party colleagues thought the criticism was "a type of outrage machine."